Skip to content

 • any contribution the employee pays for the share or option (excluding payment in the form of services performed).

-To determine the value of a share or option, you must use the market value of that share or option, or the amount determined under the regulations of the Income Tax Assessment Act.
+To determine the value of a share or option, you must use the amount determined under the regulations of the Income Tax Assessment Act or, if that does not apply, the market value of that share or option.

 Refund on withdrawn shares and options